The work to buy the port of Dover for the community is led by the People's Port Community Trust Limited ("People's Port Trust"). The directors are:

 For nearly 30 years, Peter was an investment banker.

-In his career he worked for ABN and HSBC.
-Peter was chief trader then GM Treasury & Investment, Saudi British Bank (an HSBC subsidiary).
-He was also Director Middle East Sales at Barclays / BZW, based in London and Dubai.
+In his career he worked for banks in Manchester, London, Saudi Arabia, Kuwait and Dubai.
+Latterly Peter was chief trader then GM Treasury & Investment, Saudi British Bank (an HSBC subsidiary).
+He was then Director Middle East Sales at BZW (nowadays Barclays Capital) based in London, and Middle East Treasurer for Barclays PLC, covering sales, trading and funding operations across the region, based in Dubai.

-Peter now lives in Eythorne and runs Blake's Restaurant in Dover with his wife.
+Peter now lives in Eythorne and runs The Mash Tun micropub in Dover with his wife.

 David is Chief Executive of the Dover District Chamber of Commerce.